AdaCore/spark2014/docs/ug/source/concurrency.rst

 conditions (lack of proper synchronization between reads and writes of shared data).
 They coordinate access to the protected data guaranteeing that read-write accesses are always exclusive while allowing concurrent read-only accesses.
-In Ravenscar, only library level protected objects are allowed.
+In Ravenscar, only library-level protected objects are allowed.

 .. _Protected Types and Protected Objects: